 The construction of a bullet train between Las Vegas and Southern California is planned to begin later this year.
 If successful, it would become “the first true high-speed rail system in America,” according to the CEO of the company behind the project, per Las Vegas’ FOX5.

 Now, Brightline is bringing Brightline West to the other coast.
 The planned bullet train will travel 218 miles along Interstate 15 at speeds of nearly 200 miles per hour, completing a trip from Las Vegas to Rancho Cucamonga, California, in 2 hours and 10 minutes.
+And the project is fresh off getting funded as part of a $3 billion investment from the Biden administration in transportation infrastructure, allocated to be built with American union labor.

 “[Brightline West] will serve as the blueprint for how we can connect major city pairs that are too short to fly and too far to drive,” Brightline CEO Mike Reininger told FOX5.